Pathoschild/smapi-mod-dump/compiled/okay (Harmony)/Modular Gameplay Overhaul/assets/sfx/DISCLAIMER.md

+This folder includes a mixtures of sound assets taken from Ragnarok Online and League of Legends.
-I do not own these assets.
+I do not own any of these assets.
-Credit to Gravity for sounds taken from Ragnarok Online (http://iro.ragnarokonline.com/).
-Credit Riot Games for sounds taken from League of Legends (https://www.leagueoflegends.com/).
+- Assets taken from [Ragnarok Online](http://iro.ragnarokonline.com/) are credited to and owned by Credit to Gravity Inc.
+- Assets taken from [League of Legends](https://www.leagueoflegends.com/) are credited to and owned by Riot Games.